 After earning a doctorate in 2010, I applied straight away for a Fulbright fellowship.
-My second application was successful (the lesson here is to persevere!) and I headed to Dublin for academic year 2012-13.
+My second application was successful (the lesson here is to persevere!) and I headed to Dublin for the academic year 2012-13.
 My employer, Hampton University, provided me a sabbatical for the year.

 When I returned to Hampton the following year, the university graciously elevated my rank to full Professor and also gave their blessing when I secured another grant — a Marie Curie individual fellowship — to return to Dublin in 2014.